polterguy/polterguy.github.io/tutorials/crypto-lambda-http/index.md

 # Cryptographically secured HTTP lambda invocations

+In this tutorial we will cover the following parts of Magic and Hyperlambda.

+* How to create cryptographically signed HTTP invocations
+* How lambda invocations are stored giving the server a receipt of invocation
+* How Magic avoids replay attacks on lambda invocations
+* Tips and tricks for how to apply these constructs in your own Micro Service architecture

 This is one of those oddball things you have probably never seen before, arguably turning your Magic server into a crypto wallet and a financial transaction server, by allowing you to securely execute Hyperlambda code created by a 3rd party client - And have receipts giving you a guarantee